yaza-putu/go-linter/readme.md

 A simple configurable Go code linter that validates code naming conventions for folders, files, functions, variables, constants, structs, and interfaces.
 It also supports pre-commit hook integration to prevent bad naming conventions from being committed.

+In principle, code validation should occur during the commit phase rather than at push time.
+This approach ensures that any issues can be addressed immediately, eliminating the need for a soft reset or force push.

 ---

 ## 📁 Folder Structure